Letter 9: The Gap Between Knowing and Being

 I have learned to live from a new stage of being by rebuilding myself from the ground up—not just what I think, but how I respond, how I breathe, how I hold myself in the smallest, messiest, most ordinary moments of life.

-And this is why the work is hard—because we are creating a new mindset—a re-patterning.
+And this is why the work is hard.
+Because we are creating a new mindset—a re-patterning.
 We develop a new relationship with fear, with truth, with time.
-We become trusting, softer, slower.
+We move slower, become tender, trusting.
 We become more real.

 We stop chasing more insight—more knowing—and begin to let the insights and knowledge we have already touched inform us, change us.
 We absorb, marinate, and digest them long enough for them to become not what we know, but who we are.